zhengstar94/zhengstar94.github.io/_posts/2025/07/2022-08-16-AlgorithmOfRateLimiter.md

 ### 5. Sliding Window Counter

 **Accessible Explanation**:
-The sliding window counter is like a strategic registrar dividing time into small segments (e.g., 0.1 seconds) and counting requests per segment.
-For a new request, it estimates the total requests in the recent window by weighting segment counts, balancing efficiency and smoothness but sacrificing some precision.
+The sliding window counter is like a theme park queue manager tasked with limiting a roller coaster to 10 riders per minute.
+Instead of recording each rider’s exact arrival time, the manager divides time into 10-second sub-windows (6 sub-windows covering 60 seconds) and tracks the number of riders in each.
+When a new rider arrives, the manager estimates the total number of riders in the past 60 seconds by weighting each sub-window’s count based on how much of it remains in the time window: older sub-windows contribute less (“discounted”), while newer ones contribute fully.
+If the estimated total is below 10, the rider is allowed to join the queue, and the current sub-window’s count is updated; otherwise, they are denied.
+This approach is memory-efficient and smooths traffic peaks but may introduce slight inaccuracies due to estimation.

-**Principle**: Tracks request counts in small sub-windows and estimates the total within a sliding window.
+**Principle**: Divides the time window (e.g., 60 seconds) into smaller sub-windows (e.g., 10 seconds each) and records request counts per sub-window.
+For a new request, it calculates the total requests in the sliding window using weighted estimation (based on the sub-window’s remaining time proportion).
+If the total is below the limit, the request is allowed, and the current sub-window’s count is incremented; otherwise, it is rejected.
+The weighting mechanism simulates a sliding window, avoiding the boundary issues of fixed windows.

 **Mermaid Diagram**: